 If you are going to shoot at the range twice per month, take one excursion to focus on accuracy, and emphasize tighter shots at longer distances, then change it up for the second visit.
 Put the target at contact distances, ten feet or closer, and drill defensive tactics.
 My bet is that the mindset will carry over from one session to the other.
 In tactical training, you’ll get focused on speed AND accuracy.
 On days you emphasize accuracy you may test how soon after a shot you can get back on target and squeeze off the next shot without expanding your group.

 To this end, I’m fully for the Winchester/NRA Marksmanship Program.
 I just started a video series documenting my path from the beginning.
 Here is the first video in the series.
 Take a look and drop me a line letting me know what you think.

 Alan Murdock is a certified NRA pistol instructor and Utah Concealed Firearms instructor.
-Alan Teaches firearms classes in Salt Lake City, Utah as The Gun Tutor.
-He also produces video and writes about firearms and personal defense issues.
+Alan teaches firearms classes in Salt Lake City, Utah as The Gun Tutor.
+He also produces videos and writes about firearms and personal defense issues.
 His blog can be found at http://www.TheGunTutor.com.